coala/coala/docs/Developers/Writing_Native_Bears.rst

 Aspect Bear
 -----------

-Aspect is a feature in coala that make configuring coala in project more easy and language agnostic.
+Aspect is a feature in coala that make configuring coala in project easier and language agnostic.
 For more detail about aspect, see cEP-0005 in https://github.com/coala/cEPs/blob/master/cEP-0005.md.

 An aspect-compliant bear MUST:

-1. Declare list of aspect it can fix and detected.
+1. Declare a list of aspect it can fix and detected.
 Note that the aspect MUST be a leaf aspect.
-You can see list of supported aspect here https://github.com/coala/aspect-docs.
+You can see a list of supported aspect here https://github.com/coala/aspect-docs.
-2. Declare list of supported language.
-See list of supported language https://github.com/coala/coala/tree/master/coalib/bearlib/languages/definitions.
+2. Declare a list of supported language.
+See the list of supported language https://github.com/coala/coala/tree/master/coalib/bearlib/languages/definitions.
 3. Map setting to its equivalent aspect or taste using ``map_setting_to_aspect`` decorator.
-4. Yield result with relevant aspect.
+4. Yield result with the relevant aspect.

 For example, let's make an aspect bear named SpellingCheckBear.